 - Students are responsible for arranging their own internships.
-Students interested in an internship should first choose an agency in the public administration field.
-Discussing the various options with an academic advisor can facilitate this process.
+Students interested in an internship should first visit FIU Handshake to upload their resume and begin their search for a public administration or non-profit agency or position.
+Discussing the various options with an academic or career development advisor can facilitate this process.
 Please note that the application process for federal agencies may take a year or longer to complete.

-- After selecting an agency, you should contact the agency directly to make sure that they are willing and interested in having you as an intern.
-Once you obtain an internship offer, please complete a written Internship Proposal Agreement and submit it to Dr. Howard Frank at email@example.com for review.
-Upon departmental approval, you will be granted to permission to enroll in the Internship Course for academic credit.
+- Once an internship offer is received, please complete a written Internship Proposal Agreement and submit it to Dirk Hart for review.
+Upon departmental approval, you will be granted permission to enroll in the graduate level Internship Course (PAD 6946) for academic credit.

 - Internship Proposal Agreement

 Students must submit a signed Internship Proposal Agreement detailing their expected duties for approval by the faculty supervisor before starting an internship.

 - Academic Calendar

 Students are expected to begin their internship when classes begin and complete their internship no earlier than the final week of the semester.

 The journal should be narrative in nature and will serve as a basis, and perhaps an outline for the term paper, as well as record hours worked.

 - Midterm Self-Assessment Form and Final Self-Assessment Form